PKua007/rampack/README.md

 Operation modes are:
 * `casino` - Monte Carlo simulation facility
 * `preview` - preview of the initial configuration
-* `optimize-distance` - the optimization of lattice cell dimensions
 * `shape-preview` - information and preview for a shape
 * `trajectory` - operations on recorded simulation trajectories